-The Islamic Education School in Anaheim, CA offers co–ed education for grades K–8 with a total enrollment of 85 students in a city–based setting.
+The Islamic Education School in Anaheim, CA serves 85 students in grades K–8 within a city–based environment in Northwest Anaheim.

-Annual tuition is $45,000, and the school provides summer school programs for enrolled students.
+Yearly tuition is $45,000, and the school provides summer school programs.

 - Grades: Kindergarten-8